 Richard Callaghan was accused of sexual misconduct in April 1999 by Craig Maurizi, one of his former students and later an assistant to him in San Diego and Detroit.

 Maurizi told The New York Times that Callaghan had engaged in inappropriate sexual contact with him beginning when he was 15 years old.
 The alleged misconduct had begun nearly 20 years earlier.
 Callaghan denied the allegations.

-In March 2018, Callaghan told ABC News: “That’s 19 or 20 years ago.
+On Friday, the 72-year-old Callaghan told ABC News: “That’s 19 or 20 years ago.
 I have nothing to say.”

 Maurizi’s previous grievance against Callaghan with the U.S. Figure Skating Association, the precursor to U.S. Figure Skating, was dismissed on procedural grounds.

 He was Callaghan’s assistant at the Detroit Skating Club until they split after Lipinski turned pro, left Callaghan and decided to train with Maurizi.

 Callaghan, who also coached six-time U.S. champion Todd Eldredge, said he has retired to Florida but still coaches a few times a week.